UTDallasEPICS/Teambuilder/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start/run the development server on `http://localhost:3000` (Useful for seeing results of your code/see a local verison of the application):

 ```bash
 # npm